Ndoni-Nkosi/YouTube_API/README.md

 ## Executive Summary

-FSWG was established in 2017 and started getting traction in 2019 when she started uploading Big Brother review videos, then finally peaked in the year 2020. <br/>
+FSWG was established in 2017 and started gaining traction in 2019 when she started uploading Big Brother review videos, then finally peaked in the year 2020. <br/>
 Glory's audience engages more on Big Brother Naija (BBN) seasons compared to Big Brother Mzansi (BBM) seasons - TRY ADDING A METRIC <br/>
 The titles of her videos help her gain traffic to her channel, which improves her viewCount.<br/>
+There is a drop in views for BBN review videos over the years which could be a huge concern for Glory's channel in future.<br/>
-The overall cahnnel performs well during the two BB seasons (South Africa and Nigeria).
+The overall channel performs well during the two Big Brother seasons (South Africa and Nigeria).
 These Key Performance Indicators are discussed further in the report; and key improvement areas for the continuation of the channel are discussed as well. <br/>

 Below is an overview of the Power BI dashboard and additional graphs are included in the report. <br/>